marconetto/azadventures/chapter12/README.md

 - Deployment relies only on PRIVATE IP addresses;
 - Private and public ssh keys available;
-- We use Ubuntu for all resources: CycleCloud VM, scheduler and cluster nodes.
+- We use Ubuntu for all resources: CycleCloud VM, scheduler, and cluster nodes.
 - Azure CLI must be setup in the machine that triggers the script call (i.e. `az login` should work with the subscription for deployment).
 The command `jq` must also be available.

 ## 1. How to run the script